TizianoBevilacqua/PhD/Tracker_Training.md

 * **run numbers** and related scan numbers at the bottom of `delay_scan_number()` function, [line 9](https://github.com/TizianoBevilacqua/SiPixelTools-PixelHistoMaker/blob/e5e248869e8f79b564c7a64482187cded278434c/interface/scan_points.h#L9),
 * **delays** at the bottom of the `delay()` one, [line428](https://github.com/TizianoBevilacqua/SiPixelTools-PixelHistoMaker/blob/e5e248869e8f79b564c7a64482187cded278434c/interface/scan_points.h#L428)

-the scan number set in the `delay_scan_number()` has to be the same as the one set for the `"DelayScans"` `PostFix` at [line 207](https://github.com/TizianoBevilacqua/SiPixelTools-PixelHistoMaker/blob/e5e248869e8f79b564c7a64482187cded278434c/Phase1ScanHistoMaker.cc#L207) of `PhaseIScanHistoMaker.cc`.
+the scan number set in the `delay_scan_number()` has to be the same as the one set for the `"DelayScans"` `PostFix` at [line 207](https://github.com/TizianoBevilacqua/SiPixelTools-PixelHistoMaker/blob/e5e248869e8f79b564c7a64482187cded278434c/Phase1ScanHistoMaker.cc#L207) of `Phase1ScanHistoMaker.cc`.

 ### Luminosity informations

-This section is more relevant for the `PhaseIPixelHistoMaker` script than for the production of the TimingScan, but still very important.
+This section is more relevant for the `Phase1PixelHistoMaker` script than for the production of the TimingScan, but still very important.
 To allow the code to be aware of the luminosity informations of different runs a file obtained using `brilcalc` to extract the delivered luminosity and PileUp of each lumisection (ls) is stored in the `input` directory.
 The structure of this file has changed during the ages but for Run3 the relevant file is `input/run_ls_intlumi_pileup_phase1_Run3.txt`, it basically contains 4 columns of number that should correspond to the 4 quantities stated in the name of the file itself.

 To update this file when new runs are analysed one can run these command after having installed brilcalc:
 ```